puppetlabs/puppet-docs/source/guides/language_guide.markdown

 -   Inheritance.
 When overwriting the resource settings of a parent class from a subclass, use the uppercase versions of the resource names.
 Using the lowercase versions will result in an error.
 See the inheritance section above for an example of this.

 -   Setting default attribute values: Resource Defaults.
 As mentioned previously, using a capitalized resource with no `title` works to set the defaults for that resource.
 Our previous example was setting the default path for command executions.

+Note that when capitalizing a namespaced defined type, you have to capitalize all segments of the type's name, e.g. `Apache::Vhost['wordpress']`.

 ### Arrays